| Written by Mark Buzinkay

 Container port efficiency has always been important to the maritime industry.
 In fact, it is one of the most important factors in determining a ship's operating costs.
 Nowadays, with the ever-growing size of container ships and the need for faster turnaround times, container port efficiency has become even more critical.

 There are many ways to approach increasing container port efficiency and productivity.
-Some common methods include streamlining vessel operations, optimizing terminal layout and design, using information technology to its fullest potential, and automating certain terminal processes.
+Some common methods include streamlining vessel operations, optimizing terminal layout and design, using information technology to its fullest potential, and automating certain terminal processes (read our post about the idea of a port position detection system).

 The importance of container port efficiency cannot be understated.
 Not only does it save maritime companies money, but it also helps to reduce pollution and congestion in our world's ports.
 By increasing efficiency and productivity, we can make a real difference in the way our maritime industry operates.